-French Bulldogs are notorious for their fast and aggressive eating style, sometimes not even stopping to chew, and instead swallowing kibble whole.
-This can actually be detrimental to their health, for many reasons.
+French Bulldogs are notorious for their fast and aggressive eating style.
+I’m sure that there are many Frenchie owners who have witnessed their pups eating too fast and swallowing their kibble whole!
+This can actually be very detrimental to their health, for many reasons.

-One reason to slow down your Frenchie’s eating is choking or gagging.
+One reason to slow down your Frenchie’s eating is to reduce the risk of choking or gagging.
 Obviously, nobody wants their Frenchie to choke, which is why ensuring slow eating will help your Frenchie.
-Gagging can occur as well, which can lead to vomiting or choking.
+Fast eating can also induce gagging, which can lead to vomiting or choking.

 The other form of Bloat, known as “Food Bloat,” occurs when too much food has been ingested and sits in the stomach.
-The expanded stomach begins to constrict blood vessels by pressing against them, and blood flow begins to cease throughout the dog, causing lack of mobility, all the way to death.
+The expanded stomach begins to constrict blood vessels by pressing against them, and blood flow begins to cease throughout the dog, causing lack of mobility and often death.

-If a dog seems to have Bloat, symptoms can include an expanded abdomen, inability to walk, inability to respond to stimulus, and pain when touched around the abdomen.
+If a dog has a suspected case of Bloat, symptoms can include an expanded abdomen, inability to walk, inability to respond to stimulus, and pain when touched around the abdomen.

 HOW TO STOP YOUR FRENCHIE EATING FAST

-The first and easiest thing you can do to stop your French Bulldog from eating fast is to get a slow-eating bowl.
+The first step you can take to stop your French Bulldog from eating fast is to introduce a slow-eating bowl.

-These bowls are designed to slow your Frenchie while eating by adding obstacles in the way.
-This is a sure way to get your Frenchie to take its time while eating.
+These bowls are specially designed to slow your Frenchie while eating by adding obstacles in the way.
+This is a sure way to get your Frenchie to take its time while eating!

 Another way to slow down your Frenchie while eating is to use something you might already have, such as a cookie or muffin tray.
-The smaller portions in each hole will ensure your Frenchie will eat slowly.
+The smaller portions in each hole will encourage your Frenchie to slow down while chewing.